Hemolithin

-Hemolithin (sometimes confused with the similar space polymer hemoglycin) is a proposed protein containing iron and lithium, of extraterrestrial origin, according to an unpublished preprint.
+Hemolithin (now known as hemoglycin) is a proposed protein containing iron and lithium, of extraterrestrial origin, according to an unpublished preprint.
 The result has not been published in any peer-reviewed scientific journal.
 The protein was purportedly found inside two CV3 meteorites, Allende and Acfer-086, by a team of scientists led by Harvard University biochemist Julie McGeoch.
 The report of the discovery was met with some skepticism and suggestions that the researchers had extrapolated too far from incomplete data.